Administration is done in the FlexIt web application as shown here:

 Details for each of the configuration settings can be found below.

 The content database is where everything (reports, dashboards, users, groups, folders, etc.) is stored.
 By default, FlexIt comes with an enterprise-grade PostgresSQL 10 deployment that is production-ready.
 See the “Install and Configure FlexIt Server” knowledge base document for details on managing this database.
 If you do not use the default database, or would like to change to another database, you can change the settings under “Configuration > Content Database,” as shown below:

 By default, authentication is handled by storing secured credentials in the FlexIt Content Store database.
-You may also use other authentication methods like LDAP (Lightweight Directory Authentication Protocol) or Active Directory.
-Each method is shown below:
+You may also use other authentication methods like LDAP (Lightweight Directory Authentication Protocol), Active Directory, or SAML based Single Sign On from providers like Okta, OneLogin, etc. Each method is shown below:

 By default, FlexIt comes with a development SMTP server configuration so that you don’t have to configure anything to test FlexIt.
 For production purposes and to properly secure your email transmissions, you may want to use your own SMTP server.
 Configuration details are shown below:

 You can change the host name, port, and number of processes to use for load balancing, as shown below:

 Back up and restore the entire content database, or individual reports, folders, dashboards, models, etc. Backups are stored in physical .zip files on your server under the installation directory “[installdir]/deployments”.